Home about Environment Energy and climate Energy and climate

 Greenhouse gas (GHG) emissions

-IBM has been a leader in addressing climate change through the company's energy conservation and climate protection programs for decades.
-The company has set and attained a series of GHG emissions reduction goals covering its operations.
+IBM has set and attained a series of GHG emissions reduction goals covering its operations.

-In 2022, IBM reduced emissions 63.3% against base year 2010 adjusted for acquisitions and divestitures, placing IBM on track to meet its goal.
-These reductions occurred primarily due to our increase in renewable electricity purchases, our continued focus on operational efficiency and energy conservation, and our overall lower energy consumption.
+In 2023, we reduced IBM's operational GHG emissions 68.5% against base year 2010, adjusted for acquisitions and divestitures, meeting our 2025 goal two years early.
+These reductions occurred due to our increase in renewable electricity purchases, our continued focus on operational efficiency and energy conservation and lowered energy consumption.

 For more information, please see: